cszach/linux-cli-guide/book/chapter00.md

 ### On macOS

-The terminal emulator that ships with macOS is called "Terminal".
+The terminal emulator that ships with macOS is called _Terminal_.
 Try searching for it and open it.

 <p align="center">